Jtboone1/AR_Checkers/README.md

 ![Threshold](./ImageStepOutputs/dilute3.png "HSV Threshold")

-From the image above, we can find the rectangles by first finding the contours of all the closed areas, and the creating a bounding rectangle around the contours.
+From the image above, we can find the rectangles by first finding the contours of all the closed areas.
+We can then create a bounding rectangle around all contours.
 Since all the squares are about the same size, we can just filter the bounding rectangles by a certain width and height, so that we don't pickup other bounding rectangles that are not spaces in the checkerboard ( Like the board itself! ).